bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

 By Grace a gift of eternal life is freely offered to the entire world and it is through faith that gift is received.
 God made the first move in the plan of redemption and for that plan to be effective in me, I must choose to receive that gift through faith.
 (God's grace is resistible by the nature of the free will given by God to man.)

 > Ephesians 2:8&mdash;For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:

 > Romans 4:16&mdash;Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all.

 Justification by Faith is Demonstrated in the life of Abraham.

 <!-- -->
 <!-- -->
 <!-- -->
-## I. Abraham was justified by Faith and not by Works. – Vs. 1-8
+## I. Abraham was justified by Faith and not by Works. &mdash; Vs. 1-8

 > Romans 4:3&mdash;&hellip;Abraham believed God, and it was counted unto him for righteousness.